aquaphoenix15/Helixscript/README.md

 You could add a keyword like `exit` to quit a loop

 ## The Crew
-If you wish to join one of the sub-devs of Helixscript, you can submit your
+If you wish to join one of the sub-devs of Helixscript, you can submit your request [Here]()